maxnd/mxMarkEdit/README.md

 The `Transparency` menu item activate or deactivate two levels of transparency of the interface of the software, giving the impression to watch or type on a dark glass.
 This functionality is just for aesthetic reasons.

-The `Tools - Options` menu item opens the options of the app, where are specified the name and the color of the font of the text, the name and the color of the font for code, the color of the links, of the footnotes, of the todo items, of the first level, second level and other level titles, the line spacing value (1.0 is the default), the delay in days for the new deadlines (7 is the default), the size of the normal font and of the code font, the Pandoc options, the path of the Pandoc executable, the possible template (a file of Word, PowerPoint, Writer, etc.) to use as a reference and the format of the file the note should be converted to (`.docx`, `.odt`, etc.).
+The `Tools - Options` menu item opens the options of the app, where are specified

+- the name and the color of the font of the text;
+- the name and the color of the font for code;
+- the color of the links;
+- the color of the footnotes;
+- the color of the todo items;
+- the color of the first level titles;
+- the color of the second level titles;
+- the color of the other levels titles;
+- the size of the normal font;
+- the size of the code font;
+- the line spacing value (1.0 is the default);
+- the delay in days for the new deadlines (7 is the default);
+- the number of characters of a document beyond which it's loaded without formatting; it's calculated by the size of the file, not counting the characters, so it could be a bit inaccurate;
+- the Pandoc options;
+- the path of the Pandoc executable;
+- the possible template (a file of Word, PowerPoint, Writer, etc.) to use as a reference;
+- the format of the file the note should be converted to (`.docx`, `.odt`, etc.).

 A green or red circle is shown at the right of the fields of the path of the Pandoc executable and of the template to inform that the file are present or not.
 See the Pandoc manual for more information.

 The `?` - `Shortcuts list` menu item show a list of all the shortcuts available that are not related to menu items.